7–THE FOOL AND THE POLARITIES

 ADVANCED LENS: THE FOOL AS COSMIC FOOLISHNESS

-From the perspective of Neoplatonic metaphysics—echoed in Kabbalistic mysticism—the Fool can be understood as the moment when unity spills into multiplicity—when the One overflows into the Many.
+From the perspective of Neoplatonic metaphysics (echoed in Kabbalistic mysticism), the Fool can be understood as the moment unity spills into multiplicity—One overflows into Many.

 The Fool is the soul’s first Yes.